Cape Town Commercial Property Market Insights

 The "Cape Premium" Continues

 Cape Town has decoupled from national trends.
-Premium-grade CBD office rentals have climbed roughly 15% year-on-year, while Growthpoint's logistics & industrial vacancy sits at just 3.3% (December 2025) — among the tightest in the country.
+Metro office vacancy has tightened to roughly 6.0% (Q1 2026), with decentralised nodes near 2.7%, while Growthpoint's logistics and industrial vacancy sits at just 3.3% (December 2025), among the tightest in the country.

 Cape Town Sector Snapshot